4t8dd/cloudflare-ai-woker/README.md

 ## Authorization

-You will need sort of auth to protect your API.
-Currently, KVnamesapce is used for this.
+You will need sort of auth to protect your API. ~~Currently, KVnamesapce is used for this.~~

-1. setup your KVnamespace with (wrangler CLI)[https://developers.cloudflare.com/kv/get-started/#3-create-a-kv-namespace] or from (dashboard)[https://developers.cloudflare.com/kv/get-started/#create-a-kv-namespace-via-the-dashboard].
-   For CLI, after `npm install`, you can use `npx wrangler kv:namespace`.

-2. use it from Your APIs.

-3. Replace your KVnamespace from wrangler.toml
+Set it up from your worker setting/Variables, AUTH = "your auth key".

 Voila!!